danielendeg/nugetpackageupdate/specs/IoMT/Workspace-Platform/Independent-resource-provisioning.md

               value: value_b
             image: mshapisg2devacr.azurecr.io/iotconnector-fhirconverter:main-20210407-1
             type: FhirConverter
+            name: <Internal Service Name of Resource>
   serviceIdentity:
     clientId: aaaa
     resourceId: bbbb
 ```

-Similarly, if a FhirDestination is to be deleted it would acquire the latest spec, remove its entry from the Pod section and submit that to AKS.
+Similarly, if a FhirDestination is to be deleted it would acquire the latest spec, remove its entry from the Deployment section and submit that to AKS.
 The controller will be updated to remove any deployments not referenced within the request.

 ### Deletion
 Because multiple types are managed within the Uber Resource Controller we can no longer simply drop the resource to cleanup K8s resources.
-Resources such as Destinations need to first update the spec, remove their pod entry, and submit an update request to remove only their K8s resources.
+Resources such as Destinations need to first update the spec, remove their deployment entry, and submit an update request to remove only their K8s resources.

 Actual removal of the IotConnector resource can only be removed during IotConnector Deprovisioning.